ykrsm/wordpress-docker/README.md

 Now you have running docker container for your wordpress dev environment 💯

 ![alt text](https://github.com/YukiKuroshima/wordpress-docker/blob/master/doc/Screen%20Shot%202018-03-27%20at%2011.24.11%20PM.png)

+# Notes
+## You may get error if you are using Google analytics plugin.
+If you are using Google Analytics plugin, so far the only solution is to remove them.

 # Reference
 [EASY WORDPRESS MIGRATION WITH DOCKER](https://joshmobley.net/writing/2017/04/09/easy-wordpress-migration-with-docker.html)